elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-effective-exam-preparation-strategies-and-how-can-they-improve-performance.md

 url: /learn/education-studies/questions/what-are-some-effective-exam-preparation-strategies-and-how-can-they-improve-performance
 score: -1.0
 related_article1:
-    id: 160002
+    id: 160143
-    title: What are the essential skills involved in developing critical thinking, and how can questioning assumptions enhance these skills?
+    title: >-
+        How can students manage their time and stress during exams?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking-and-how-can-questioning-assumptions-enhance-these-skills
+    url: /learn/education-studies/questions/how-can-students-manage-their-time-and-stress-during-exams
 related_article2:
-    id: 160006
+    id: 160289
-    title: What are active reading techniques, and how do they assist in identifying key information?
+    title: >-
+        How can understanding cognitive processes like memory and attention improve learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-assist-in-identifying-key-information
+    url: /learn/education-studies/questions/how-can-understanding-cognitive-processes-like-memory-and-attention-improve-learning-outcomes
 related_article3:
-    id: 159973
+    id: 160464
-    title: What factors influence academic performance, and how can setting academic goals improve it?
+    title: >-
+        What techniques can be used to overcome presentation anxiety and engage the audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-setting-academic-goals-improve-it
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
 related_article4:
-    id: 160275
+    id: 160059
+    title: >-
-    title: How can study groups be effectively organized to achieve group goals?
+        How can study groups be effectively organized to achieve group goals and assign roles?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
+    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
 related_article5:
-    id: 160273
+    id: 160136
-    title: How can visualization techniques help overcome presentation anxiety?
+    title: >-
+        What are active reading techniques, and how do they enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-visualization-techniques-help-overcome-presentation-anxiety
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
 ---

 &nbsp;